hei2000/Accounting-system/README.md

 ### 6: Set budget
 ### 7: Generate financial forecast

-## Compliation and Execution Instructions
+## Compilation and Execution Instructions
-Before compling and executing the program, please download 'Makefile' and '______.cpp' to the same directory on your device.
+Before compiling and executing the program, please download 'Makefile' and '______.cpp' to the same directory on your device.
 Make sure you have a complier installed on your device, for example, Terminal, before proceeding to the next steps.
 ### To compile the program
 In your complier, enter the following command: